binnes/esp8266Workshop/en/part4/JUPYTER.md

 ### Step 2 - Loading Cloudant data into the Jupyter notebook

 When using the lite account on the IBM Cloud there are some restrictions on services.
 One restriction is a limit on the number of transactions that can be run in a second (5 database actions per second).
-To overcome this we need to ensure that data is extracted from Cloudant at a suitable rate, not to hit thi limit.
+To overcome this we need to ensure that data is extracted from Cloudant at a suitable rate, not to hit this limit.
+The code below uses the **jsonstore.rdd.partitions** configuration option to ensure this limit is not exceeded.

 - Return to the Watson Studio browser tab and open the **IoT Sensor Analytics** notebook. ![Watson Studio Assets](screenshots/WatsonStudio-Notebook-ESP8266.png)